 The Gaiety Team

-Clodagh tries where possible to deliver the workshops in Westport herself, something of a painting expert, she can also turn her hand to upholstery and makes a mean lampshade.
 Not too keen on moving furniture but has been known to get hands on with even the heaviest piece that has the audacity to be in the “wrong” place, if theres no one else around.
-Her downtime is spent with son Connor, 12 at home with dogs Flossy and Ash, Arthur and Coco the cats, and a rabbit.
+Her downtime is spent with son Connor, 16 at home with dogs Ash and Blue, Arthur and Coco the cats, and not forgetting the hens and ducks.
 If that’s not enough any spare time is spent in her Psychotherapy practice.

 Sean McCaughey – or Mr Gaiety as he is sometimes known is a Tyrone man who stopped in Mayo on his way to Australia 19 years ago and has been there ever since.
 Since day one when he started knocking down walls in Gaiety Westport he has been very much hands on.
 He enjoys the physical pursuits of lifting, moving, and delivering.
 Will occasionally indulge himself in buying something that takes his eye, these pieces tend to stick around a little longer than Clodagh’s though!
 More cereberal pursuits like website design and maintenance, copywriting and general administration are all Mr Gaiety duties.
 As chief financial officer he has the unenviable task of bookkeeping, VAT, PAYE, banking and explaining to Clodagh where all the money goes!

-For Gaiety respite Sean finds time to indulge his passion for fitness with fitness classes in schools around Mayo for kids, adult classes, personal training and sports teams.
-Despite Clodagh’s best efforts he continues to play football with Westport GAA junior team and Mayo over 40’s.
+For Gaiety respite Sean finds time to indulge his passion for fitness and despite Clodagh’s best efforts he continues to play football with Westport GAA junior team and Mayo over 40’s.
 He is eternally greatful that the success of the Gaiety has allowed him to escape from many dreary days dispensing in his original profession as a pharmacist, furniture is much more fun!